okeyubah/okeyubah.github.io/_posts/2021-06-27-identifiers.md

 A few ground rules apply here, and you will do well to become familiar with them.
 To start with, Java is case-sensitive.
-What this means is that, if you make the mistake of writing "Eba" in your source code instead of "eba", your program will experience grave difficulties.
+What this means is that, if you make the mistake of writing "Eba" in your source code instead of "eba", or vice versa, your program will experience grave difficulties.
 As far as the compiler is concerned, "Eba" and "eba" have absolutely nothing in common.